evansbenj/2024_BIO722/1_Lecture_1.md

 `/usr/local/bin/process_radtags -f /1/scratch/BIO720_Bens_section/subset_data/forward_subset.fastq -b monkey.barcodes -o ./samples/ -e sbfI -t 75 -r -c -q --adapter_1 GATCGGAAGAGCGGTTCAGCAGGAATGCCGAGACCGATCTCGTATGCCGTCTTCTGCTTG --adapter_2 AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTAGATCTCGGTGGTCGCCGTATCATT --adapter_mm 2 --filter_illumina`

 If you enter the `samples` directory, you should see your de-multiplexed files, each named by the barcode.
-If you want to, you can rename these to have the sample name instead using the `mv` command.
+Please rename each of these nine files to have the sample name instead of the barcode using the `mv` command.
 For example:

 `mv sample_CCTCTTATCA.fq PF515.fq`

+and then similarly for the other 8 files (`mv sample_TATCGTTAGT.fq PM561.fq`, etc.)

 You should also see a log file that gives some statistics about the output from `process_radtags`